Siwa (beer): Receptacles

 The three traditional bowls in which siwa is served are: clay beakers (shekhla or wancha), hollowed gourds, and, less frequently, cattle horns.
-In recent times, plastic or metal beakers and tins have become much in use.
+Recently, plastic or metal beakers and tins have become much used.
 Meknen is commonly served in one-litre glass bottles.

 The siwa itself is conserved in large clay vases, called etriro, which tend to get replaced with plastic drums.
-In the hotter lowlands, the etriro continues to be used, because it has the particularity to keep the brew fresh.
+In the hotter lowlands, the etriro continues to be used because it has the particularity to keep the brew fresh.

 In daily life

-When farmers go to plough their land, and even more when threshing their crop, there will always be siwa for the whole crew of farmers.
-Typically at house construction sites, the owner of the construction will also serve siwa to the labourers.
+When farmers go to plough their land, and even more when threshing their crops, there will always be siwa for the whole crew of farmers.
+Typically, the construction owner will also serve siwa to the labourers at house construction sites.

 Social events

 Siwa is traditionally served at every social event (baptisms, marriages, graduations, etc.).
-Typically the cups are filled up to the edge, and the organiser of the party will make sure that they are refilled before the guest can empty his or her cup.
+Typically, the cups are filled up to the edge, and the party's organizer will ensure that they are refilled before the guest can empty their cup.

 Inda Siwa, the traditional beer house

 Almost every settlement in Tigray holds one or more Inda Siwa, which serve as local bars and which generate off-farm income.
 Low seats are foreseen around the walls of the room; people drink in group and chat while sipping their siwa.
-Commonly after some drinks tongues gets loose.
-If a newcomer joins the group of customers, all will politely welcome him, and invite him to sit with them.
+Commonly after some drinks, tongues get loose.
+If a newcomer joins the group of customers, all will politely welcome him and invite him to sit with them.

-The owner of the business, mostly a woman, tallies the number of consumptions per customer, and may get help from the customers to do her accounting.
+The owner of the business, mostly a woman, tallies the number of consumptions per customer and may get help from the customers to do her accounting.

 Frequently, adolescent boys or girls drop in to sell kollo (roasted grains) or buqulti (germinated beans) seasoned with senafiche (home-made mustard).
 The consumption of these snacks will stimulate the customer to order additional siwa.

-Smaller inda siwa open only on fixed days of a week, but in any case, all inda siwa will be open on (the eve of) market days.
+Smaller inda siwa open only on fixed days of the week, but in any case, all inda siwa will be open on (the eve of) market days.

 Many Inda Siwa are established in traditional houses, built in natural stone, with a heavy roof of stones and earth (hidmo), a central wooden column (amdi), and a wooden door.
 Visiting inda siwa is a unique occasion of admiring the traditional house building style of the Tigrayans.

 Competition by industrial beers

 As living standards increase, the wealthier farmers frequently prefer drinking lager beer.
-Industrial breweries have seen this emerging market, and prepared specific brands, targeted at farmers: Balageru (meaning: "the rural people") and Azmera beers (meaning: “good cropping season”).
-Yet, siwa remains popular; a 2014 music video clip "Siwa Embeytey" documents the production process and the social function of siwa.
+Industrial breweries have seen this emerging market and prepared specific brands targeted at farmers: Balageru (meaning: "the rural people") and Azmera beers (meaning: "good cropping season").
+Yet, siwa remains popular; a 2014 music video clip, "Siwa Embeytey", documents the production process and the social function of siwa.